jeremy-rifkin/libassert/README.md

 Dead-simple: This is a single-header file so just copy the header file.
 The use of precompiled headers is advised.

+This library targets C++17 and supports gcc and clang.

 ### Comparison With Other Languages

 Even when standard libraries provide constructs like `assert_eq` they don't always do a good job of